NeerajKumar22/vanillaJS/JS-Advanced/inheritence-and-prototype.md

 ## SUMMARY

-:+1: Every JavaScript object has a **ProtoType Property**, which makes inheritance possible in JavaScript.
+- :+1: Every JavaScript object has a **ProtoType Property**, which makes inheritance possible in JavaScript.

-:+1: The prototype property of an objects is where we put methods and properties that we want ** Other objects to inherit.
+- :+1: The prototype property of an objects is where we put methods and properties that we want **Other objects to inherit**.

-:+1: The Constructor's prototype property is **NOT** the prototype of the Constructor itself, it is the prototype of **ALL** instance that are created though it.
+- :+1: The Constructor's prototype property is **NOT** the prototype of the Constructor itself, it is the prototype of **ALL** instance that are created though it.

-:+1: When a certain method (or property) is called, the search stars in the object itself, and if it cannot be found, the search moves on to the object's prototype.
-This continues until the method found: **Prototype Chain\*\*.
+- :+1: When a certain method (or property) is called, the search stars in the object itself, and if it cannot be found, the search moves on to the object's prototype.
+This continues until the method found: **Prototype Chain**.